 There are no guarantees that having a certification will lead to a higher salary, but certifications do make you more valuable to an employer.
 With so much competition, employers look for people with diverse skillsets.
 Someone who can manage more tasks is always going to be more valuable.
 For this reason, having your Yellow Belt certification could be the deciding factor if you’re applying for a job against someone with similar skills, but no Six Sigma certification.

-Of course the three reasons listed above aren’t the only reason for getting your Yellow Belt.
-Personal development of your skills is another great reason.
-At only $99.95, the Yellow Belt is a great way to learn something new.
+Of course, the reasons listed above aren’t the only reason for getting your Yellow Belt.
+Personal development of your skills is another great reason to pursue Six Sigma certification.
+At only $199.95, the Yellow Belt is a great way to learn something new.
 Whatever your reason, having a Six Sigma Yellow Belt certification can be a benefit to you and your career.